selmanozleyen/gpp-language-interpreter-yacc/readme.md

 # G++ Interpreter
 ## Introduction
 G++ is a language my professor of Programing Languages course created for educational purposes.
 This project is an interpreter written for this language with yacc/bison.
 The properties of the language will be given below as well as some instructions for running the project.
+With this language you can set variables, change them, do math expressions and create loops.
 ## Properties Of The G++ Language
 ### General Properties
 * Lisp-like syntax